bignerdranch/permission-manager/README.md

 # PermissionManager

+Easily and seamlessly ask for Android runtime permissions.

 ## Assumptions
 This library is designed around two assumptions about how developers/designers will want to ask for run-time permissions: